ronioncloud/w10install/README.md

 Config file: optional.csv

 Notice: Purebasic is needed to compile the software in the folder "source".
 These tools are precompiled and i placed the compiled versions in the folder "tools" - but in case you want to make some changes you will have to install this.
 The free version is sufficient to compile these little machine programs.
 By the way: Purebasic is a really great Basic dialect.
 It is Ultrafast, produces really small executables, it's rock solid and you won't need such bullshit like "vbrun100.dll" (shame on you Microsoft) to execute these binaries.
 It was created by a french programmer (Frederic Laboureur).
 Please support them and buy a licence in case you like Purebasic!

+## 4.4 Windows ISO file

+My actual work is based on the English version of Windows 20H2 v1 64-bit.
+So we will need the ISO-file: "Win10_20H2_English_x64.iso".
+You could:

+- download it yourself from Microsoft,
+- you could use the tool "MediaCreationTool20H2.exe" (provided in the folder "software")
+- or you could use the "HeiDoc" Windows ISO Downloader

+I prefer to use the Windows ISO downloader ("Windows-ISO-Downloader.exe" in the folder "software").

+Just start it (no installation needed) and select "Windows 10" on the right side.

+Select edition (left side) and choose "Windows 10 Home/Pro" from "Windows 10 Version 20H2 - October 2020".

+**Please DO NOT use th v2 version!
+This is not tested yet (you have been warned)!**

+Click "Confirm".

+Select "English"

+**(DO NOT USE "International English"! or some other language)!**

+Click "Confirm"

+Click "64-bit download"

+Save the ISO file to the folder "iso" in the folder "w10install".